 The granddaughter, Ms. Flora (Turpin) Webb, of the founder of Maple Grove entrusted the church with an endowment.
 Ms. Webb’s intention in her will was that her bequest go to the maintenance of the church grounds and the cemetery where she and her family are buried.
 Her will explains, however, that she also wanted her gift to be used to support the local charities she loved.
 Through the years, with diligent oversight, Maple Grove has shepherded and grown the endowment.
 When the trust became more than sufficient to achieve its stated intent, the courts of North Carolina were petitioned to allow the trust to be used more generally for the community.
 In 2023, our Trustee chairperson signed a Final Consent Judgement from the NC State Attorney General’s office to go beyond the express provisions of the will and use funds to benefit the community at large.
 A church administrative team evaluates requests from the local community and provides grants where they will provide the most benefit.

 Maple Grove supports general academics by awarding college scholarship(s) in the amount of $1500/year to applicant(s) selected by a Scholarship Committee.
-To request an application for scholarship consideration, send an email to firstname.lastname@example.org with Scholarship Application Request in the subject line.
+To submit an application for consideration, complete the scholarship form.

 The Maple Grove approach to community ENGAGEMENT can best be summed up as caring and sharing!